Joonsey/joonsey.github.io/README.md

 ### How did you go about making the flappy bird?

 I decided one day at 5 am I wanted to learn neural network as I felt like I was ready for the task.
 I found a nice tutorial for the "neat" module and sat down developing the game classes and loop for about 9 hours straight.
-Then I proceeded to implement the Neural network and tempered with differen weights/values until I had something I was very comfortable with.
+Then I proceeded to implement the neural network and tempered with different weights/values until I had something I was very comfortable with.

 **bird class**